Horizon Scanner

 The Great British Energy’s first investment has been in the offshore wind space, having concluded a partnership with the Crown Estate in July 2024.
 It is not currently clear what the Great British Energy’s investment remit is going to be, but it is hoped that investment will be made in less established technologies, such as green hydrogen and carbon capture and storage, both of which are a focus for the Labour Government.
 Neither of these technologies have attracted the level of private investment that the former Government had anticipated and an investment by a publicly owned company is likely to assuage concerns by private investors as regards the viability of such technologies.

-We anticipate that the remit of the Great British Energy, will largely be driven by the output of the National Energy System Operator’s work on the Clean Power Plan 2030.
+We anticipate that the remit of the Great British Energy will largely be driven by the output of the National Energy System Operator’s work on the Clean Power Plan 2030.
 This is expected to be finalised by the end of 2024 and will outline the Government’s plans to deliver a fully decarbonized power system by 2030.
 The deployment of clean energy projects (both of established and less-established technologies) is likely to provide additional opportunities to those operating within the developer sector to decarbonise their stock.

 The Labour Government has expressed its continued support for the Boiler Upgrade Scheme.
-In the Autumn 2024 Budget the Government has committed £5.8 million of funding to develop England’s first heat network zones in 5 cities (Leeds, Plymouth, Bristol, Stockport, Sheffield and London).
+In the Autumn 2024 Budget the Government committed £5.8 million of funding to develop England’s first heat network zones in 5 cities (Leeds, Plymouth, Bristol, Stockport, Sheffield and London).
 Construction is expected to start from 2026.
 The Government also reaffirmed its plans to introduce secondary legislation as outlined above.

-So far, OFGEM has consulted on proposed measures that are intended on protecting the end consumers (for instance the tenants of residential buildings), by providing for transparency around pricing and a set of standards that suppliers need to adhere to.
+So far, OFGEM has consulted on proposed measures that are intended on protecting end consumers (for instance the tenants of residential buildings), by providing for transparency around pricing and a set of standards that suppliers need to adhere to.
 OFGEM will have regulatory responsibilities under the proposed new regime.

 For those heat networks that are deemed authorised, the general authorisation conditions will become effective from 27 January 2026 and Ofgem will have powers to take enforcement action from that date.